MaksimDzhangirov/backendBankExample/docs/part63-eng.md

 Note that this `t` is different from the global `t`, because it has been shadowed by the input argument of this `t.Run` function.
 So basically, it's the `t` object of the sub-test, created by the `Run()` function.
-This way, the check response call for each case will be independent, and not interfere with each other, when we add more cases in the future.
+This way, the `checkResponse` call for each case will be independent, and not interfere with each other, when we add more cases in the future.

 Alright, the happy case is ready.
 Let's run it to see what happens!